Spagettileg/new-papas-tops-pizza/README.md

 * A slide show featuring pizza products with good & clear imagery
 * Clear view of where a postcode can be added to initiate the ordering process
 * Navbar design to include links to other webpages such as 'Menu & Ordering', 'Members' and 'Contact Us'
-* Company phone number must feature, althoug this should be discreet
+* Company phone number must feature, although this should be discreet
 * Must include the web agency corporate logo in the footer design

 ### CSS Framework